Does a Digital-First Debt Collection Strategy Mean Digital-Only?

 The answer is they make it easy.

-It’s often wrongly assumed that modern interfaces are offputting to customers with low digital skills or low digital confidence levels but this isn’t borne out by engagement results.
+It’s often assumed that modern interfaces are detrimental to customers with low digital skills or confidence levels, but this isn’t borne out by engagement results.